top of page

 M.A. student, School and Clinical Child Psychology

-Florencia Saposnik is a first year Master's student in the School and Clinical Child Psychology program at OISE.
-She completed her undergraduate degree at McMaster University in Health Studies, specializing in Mental Health and Additions while also minoring in psychology.
-Florencia was awarded the SSHRC Canadian Graduate Scholarship for this academic year (2024-2025).
-Her research interests include accessibility to mental healthcare, social determinants of health, and educational outcomes.
-More specifically, Florencia is interested in examining barriers caregivers experience when attempting to access psychoeducational assessments; specifically examining how race, immigration status, and English as a second language play a role.
+Florencia Saposnik is a second year Master's student in the School and Clinical Child Psychology program at OISE.
+She completed her undergraduate degree at McMaster University in Health Studies, specializing in Mental Health and Addictions while also minoring in psychology.
+Florencia’s Master’s thesis focuses on examining barriers that parents/caregivers experience when attempting to access a psychoeducational assessment for youth in their care.
+More specifically, exploring how social determinants of health (i.e., race, immigration status, socioeconomic status, and English as a second language) play a role in parents/caregivers’ experiences.
+Florencia’s thesis has been funded by the SSHRC Canadian Graduate Scholarship (2024-2025) and the Ontario Graduate Scholarship (2025-2026).
+Currently, Florencia is completing her practicum placement at the Toronto District School Board within Caring & Safe Schools program.

 Harmoni Watson, B.A.
 (Spec.
 Hons)